fredebaene/design-patterns-python/README.md

-# design-patterns-python
+# Design Patterns in Python

-This repository shows the implementation of design patterns in Python
+The aim of this repository is to provide examples on how to implement various design patterns in Python.